yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 <img src="assets/week2/rollbar/7 view inside.png">

 This step will be carried out as part of the onboarding process, and once it is successfully completed, we can consider the onboarding process finished.

+### Expanded Instrumentation in Rollbar

+By default, Rollbar only collects a limited amount of data about each error.
+This can make it difficult to troubleshoot errors and identify trends.

+Additional instrumentation can help you collect more data about your errors.

+This data can be used to the following reasons.
+- Troubleshoot errors:  collecting more data about each error, you can get a better understanding of what caused the error.
+- Identify trends: By collecting data about all of the errors in your application, you can identify trends.
+- Improve the quality of your code: You can learn from your mistakes and improve the quality of your code and prevent future errors.

+Here are some of the additional instrumentation options that you can use.

+- Custom context: You can add custom context to your error reports by using the `rollbar.context` function.
+- Custom breadcrumbs: a way to track the flow of execution .You can add custom breadcrumbs to your error reports by using the `rollbar.add_breadcrumb()` function.

+Instrument further like a *Pro* with [these use cases.](resources/assets/rollbar-instru.csv)

 Rollbar instrumentation got updated on the process. <br>
  `@app.before_first_request` has been removed from flask.